Post

 UI Framework

-We directly used Bootstrap CDN; otherwise, setting up CSS styles would be too troublesome.
+We directly use Bootstrap CDN; otherwise, creating CSS styles would be too troublesome.
 Asking AI how to combine and use Bootstrap is also more accurate and convenient.

 The entire platform architecture has been open-sourced, and everyone can customize it based on their team’s needs from this version.